GhostWriters/DockSTARTer/docs/apps/homeassistant.md

 ## Install/Setup

+This application does not have any specific setup instructions documented.
+If you need assistance setting up this application please visit our [support page](https://dockstarter.com/basics/support/).

-### Environment Variable
+### Suggestions

-You may want to create an override for `homeassistant` with the following if you are receiving a warning every 10 seconds for:
+You may want to create an [override](https://dockstarter.com/overrides/introduction/) for `homeassistant` with the following if you are receiving a warning every 10 seconds for:
 >device tracking of self-signed Unifi Controller SSL certificated.

 ``` yml